-Over two years ago I walked into the Brian’s studio because my chiropractor told me I had to do something to strengthen my core muscles if I wanted my back to get any better (L4/L5 disc issues), that and the intro offer was so cheap if I went to two classes and quit I would have gotten my money’s worth.
+Over 6 years ago I walked into the Brian’s studio because my chiropractor told me I had to do something to strengthen my core muscles if I wanted my back to get any better (L4/L5 disc issues), that and the intro offer was so cheap if I went to two classes and quit I would have gotten my money’s worth.
 Well, that was the best $30 bucks I ever spent, two years later and I am still going 3 – 4 times a week.

 This 2nd anniversary with Brian is particularly special because it’s been over a year since I have had an “acute episode” or any kind of “episode” involving my back!
 I haven’t been able to say that in ten years.

 I like the “No scene, no stress, simply yoga” aspect of the studio.
 The way Brian tends to each person’s individual needs is terrific.

 Tonight, I believe I told brian I hated him, though he couldn’t hear it as i was too exhausted to make sounds.
 The class is great and the owner/instructor is even better.
 Both of the people i have recommended take a class now go on a regular basis.